 Summer Fruit Desserts

 Looking for more dessert recipes to enjoy this summer?
-You’ll love this apricot tart, BBQ cake with cherries, strawberry ice cream sundaes, easy cherry sorbet (with just one ingredient), and mini raspberry shortcakes!
+You’ll love this apricot tart, BBQ cake with cherries, strawberry compote sundaes, easy cherry sorbet (with just one ingredient), and mini raspberry shortcakes!

 PLUM COMPOTE